facelessuser/wcmatch/docs/src/markdown/fnmatch.md

 ## Syntax

 The `fnmatch` library is similar to the builtin `fnmatch`, but with some enhancements and some differences.
-It is mainly used for matching file names with glob patterns.
+It is mainly used for matching filenames with glob patterns.
 For path names, Wildcard Match's [`globmatch`](glob#globglobmatch) is a more appropriate choice.
 Not all of the features listed below are enabled by default.
 See [flags](#flags) for more information.

 !!! tip
     When using backslashes, it is helpful to use raw strings.
 In a raw string, a single backslash is used to escape a character `#!py3 r'\?'`.
 If you want to represent a literal backslash, you must use two: `#!py3 r'some\\path'`.